ming71/yolov3-pytorch/README.md

+# Update
+This repo will be updated to recent version refer to offical code **in a week**.

 # yolov3-pytorch<br>
 **Annotation** and **Specification** for yolov3 <br>
 **Attention**:Inputs should be labeld the same as COCO (yolo format):normalized && cxywh  <br>